huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Dentist
 - [ ] Epidemiologist

-#### Which holiday wasn’t a public holiday in Massachusetts until 1856?
+#### Which holiday wasn't a public holiday in Massachusetts until 1856?

 - [x] Christmas
 - [ ] Thanksgiving